 Finances of External and Direct-Enroll Programs

-Students participating in approved programs sponsored by other U.S. institutions will not qualify for UVM grants and scholarships during their time abroad, but may continue to use federal and state aid to assist in financing their study abroad programs.
+Students participating in approved programs sponsored by other organizations or institutions will not qualify for UVM grants and scholarships during their time abroad, but may continue to use federal and state aid to assist in financing their study abroad programs.
 Additional information is available from Student Financial Services.
 Outside of the UVM study abroad fee, bills are paid directly to the outside organization or institution.

 Financial aid packages will be recalculated to reflect the costs of the study abroad program.
 Parent PLUS and alternative loans are available through federal and private loan providers to help finance external programs.
 Your financial aid eligibility will be reduced if your total program cost is less than the standard cost of enrolling for the same period at UVM.
 Notify Student Financial Services promptly of any changes to the costs or course load associated with your program.
 If you receive outside grants or scholarships, be sure to check with the sponsoring organization about how these benefits or scholarships might be applied to costs for your study abroad program.